-Advocacy is an essential part of who we are as REALTORS[®] for many reasons.
+Advocacy is an essential part of who we are as REALTORS[®].
 As we engage and get involved, we are able to support candidates who stand with us on issues that matter to consumers and to our industry.
-We are able to connect and build relationships with elected officials on the local, state and national levels.
-And we are able to make a difference.
+We are able to connect and build relationships with elected officials, from the cities to the suburbs to the rural areas (where I live in West Tennessee).